lit/lit.dev/packages/lit-dev-content/samples/tutorials/CONTRIBUTING.md

 To enable code checking for a step, add the `checkable: true` flag to the step in `tutorial.json`.

-Next create a file which you will run your code checking.
+Next create a file which will run your code checking.
 In this example we will call it `_check-code.js`.

-> ⚠️ **N.B.** you **MUST** use a `.js` file extension or else this repo will not be able to TS build because we use playground-elements to inject the hidden `_check-code-helpers.js` file.
+> ⚠️ **Note:** you **MUST** use a `.js` file extension or else this repo will not be able to TS build because we use playground-elements to inject the hidden `_check-code-helpers.js` file.

-Then add this code check file as a `hidden` file to the `project.json` of the before directory.
+Then add this code check file as a `hidden` file to the `project.json` of the `before` directory.

 Additionally make sure your `project.json` extends from `/samples/checkable-tutorial-base.json` to include the hidden `_check-code-helpers.js` communication file.